 If you want to live off the grid in Newfoundland and Labrador then you will need a reliable bear spray, my personal recommendation is to use one that is effective against all types of bears Click here to check it out on Amazon.com

-In 1949 this province has officially joined Canada after several referendums.
+In 1949 this province officially joined Canada after several referendums.
 Previously this province was called Newfoundland, and the “Labrador” part was added in 2001.
 This province has a fairly low population density, especially in the Labrador part as around 90% of the population lives in Newfoundland.
 Newfoundland and Labrador have only one city with a population of over 100k.

 The biggest cities in this province are St. John’s with 108k population, followed by Conception Bay South 26k, Mount Pearl 23k, Paradise 21k, and Corner Brook with 20k residents.
-The capital city of this province is St. John’s, and this city is the oldest European city in the continent, it has been found on maps as early as 1519.
+The capital city of this province is St. John’s, and this city is the oldest European city on the continent, it has been found on maps as early as 1519.
 There are a couple of off grid communities in this province, although most of them are in Newfoundland.

 Due to the low population density, most of the province is untouched nature, with several reserves and national parks.
 Newfoundland and Labrador is not popular amongst tourists, which is a great plus for anybody wanting to live off the grid in this province.
 If you want to take a look at one of its neighbors then check out my recent article Off grid living in Quebec ( La Belle Province ).

 Newfoundland and Labrador have two types of climates, humid continental in Labrador and south Newfoundland and subarctic climate in the northern parts of Newfoundland.
-The average summer temperatures are between 61°F and 77°F ( 16C and 25C ), the average winter temperatures are around 32°F ( 0C).
+The average summer temperatures are between 61°F and 77°F ( 16C and 25C ), and the average winter temperatures are around 32°F ( 0C).
 In the northern parts of Newfoundland, the temperatures are mostly below freezing during the wintertime, and during some years the Arctic winds are blowing.
 If you want to compare this province to a state then check out my recent article Off grid living in Oregon ( Beaver State ).

 Most of this province is not ideal for growing crops due to the local climate and low fertility of the lands.
 The best areas to grow crops are in the southern parts of Labrador, although not a lot can be grown.
 The most commonly grown crops are potatoes, carrots, turnips, beets, cabbage, and several types of berries.
 If you want to grow your own food in this province then your best option will be to grow potatoes, just don’t get your hopes up as due to the high humidity during some years most of the potato crops fail.
 If you want to take a look at a province that has a lower cost of living and more options when it comes to growing crops then check out my recent article Off grid living in Alberta ( Sunshine Province ).

 Newfoundland and Labrador have plenty of fresh water and as the population density is fairly low, most of the freshwater is clean.
-The average yearly rainfall is around 57″ ( 1400 mm) and the average yearly snowfall is around 100″ although in the northern parts it can get as high as 300″.
+The average yearly rainfall is around 57″ ( 1400 mm) and the average yearly snowfall is around 100″ although in the northern parts, it can get as high as 300″.
 Most of the cities and towns are located on the coast, and in some areas, the groundwater is contaminated with saltwater.

 Newfoundland and Labrador is home to a lot of animals, both on the land and in the ocean.
 The most common animals are woodland caribou, lynx, muskrat, foxes, black bears, moose, and otters.
 The most common freshwater fish are arctic char, northern pike, whitefish, landlocked salmon, and brook trout.
 The saltwater fish are Atlantic salmon, herring, mackerel, Atlantic cod, Atlantic halibut, turbot, and redfish.
 Just keep in mind that you will need a fishing license both for saltwater and freshwater fishing https://www.flr.gov.nl.ca/wildlife/hunting/nonres.html.

 - Solar power: Although this province gets plenty of sunshine every year, the local climate isn’t the best for generating power with solar panels.
-The good news is that this province offers several incentives like the TakeCharge Program, which is a rebate available for customers of the NL Hydro and NL Power.
-The local authorities also offer a grant called Home Energy Savings Program, this is mostly for low-income families and the cap is at $5000.
+The good news is that this province offers several incentives like the TakeCharge Program, which is a rebate available for customers of NL Hydro and NL Power.
+The local authorities also offer a grant called Home Energy Savings Program, which is mostly for low-income families and the cap is $5000.